 We have also agreed to pay Pfizer tiered royalties on a country-by-country basis based upon the annual amount of net sales as specified in the Pfizer Agreement until expiration of the last valid claim of the licensed patent rights, including any patent term extensions or supplemental protection certificates.
+The royalty rates range from the high single digits to the low teens depending on the level of net sales.
 Under the Pfizer Agreement we are obligated to use commercially reasonable efforts to develop and commercialize gemcabene.